JustinGillis/release_date_tracker_hub/README.md

-* [ ] add validations (password validations do not work yet) & check on existing user info when registering modify register route to log user in and redirect to dashboard add 'days left' on item until release date
+* [ ] add validations (password validations do not work yet) & check on existing user info when registering modify register route to log user in and redirect to dashboard add 'days left' on item until release date email logins not case sensitive

 ### BACKLOG
-add admin panel to delete users add email notification on release date
+add admin panel
+add email notification on release date